Understanding Workplace Values

 Your organization's workplace values set the tone for your company's culture, and they identify what your organization, as a whole, cares about.
 It's important that your people's values align with these.

-When values are out of alignment, people work towards different goals, with different intentions, and with different outcomes.
+When values are out of alignment, people work toward different goals, with different intentions, and with different outcomes.
 This can damage work relationships, productivity, job satisfaction, and creative potential.

 Start by talking with your most respected team members about the workplace values that they feel are important.
 Ask them to brainstorm the values that they believe are most prevalent among good performers, and list these on a whiteboard or flip chart for them to see.

 Once they have come up with their ideas, work together to cut the list down to the five most important workplace values.
-(Use Nominal Group Technique if you have any problems reaching consensus.)
+(Use the Modified Borda Count if you have any problems reaching consensus.)

 Next, discuss how people demonstrate these values every day.
 How do they make these values come to life?
 And how can you encourage more of these behaviors?